joyuche446/ev-market-intelligence-dashboard/README.md

-## Executive Summary:
+## Project Overview:
-This project presents an in-depth analysis of electric vehicle (EV) adoption and performance trends using a dataset of over 150,000+ vehicle records.
-Built using Tableau, the interactive dashboard provides a comprehensive view of the EV market, including total vehicle population, average electric range, technology distribution (BEV vs PHEV), manufacturer dominance, model year trends, geographic distribution, and Clean Alternative Fuel Vehicle (CAFV) eligibility.
-The analysis reveals strong and consistent growth in EV adoption, particularly after 2020, with Battery Electric Vehicles (BEVs) accounting for over 80% of the market, indicating a clear shift toward full electrification.
+This project analyzes EV adoption using 150,000+ records.
+A Tableau dashboard highlights key metrics like vehicle count, range, technology split, and trends.
+Results show rapid growth after 2020, with BEVs dominating over 80% of the market, indicating a shift to full electrification.
-Overall, this dashboard enables stakeholders to understand EV market dynamics and identify key adoption patterns supporting the transition to sustainable mobility.
+The dashboard helps stakeholders understand market dynamics and identify patterns supporting the transition to sustainable mobility.
 ## Business Problem:
 This project addresses the need to:
 *	Analyze the current state of EV adoption across a large dataset of vehicles